quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/camera_library.rst

   There is a few easy steps to initializing a new camera in an environment using the interface as well as the code:

   #.
-Pick a Location for your camera using the :ref:`Coordinate Helper (Determining Locations)` section.
+Pick a Location for your camera using the :ref:`Coordinate Helper` section.
   #.
 Copy the location and rotation desired.
   #.
 Use spawn or spawn_degrees to initialize a new camera.
 Paste the copied location and rotation into their respective places.